ionic-team/ionic-docs/docs/api/input.md

 <Counter />

-Because inputs with counters already have a bottom border, it is recommended to not put them inside an `ion-item`.
-You can use the `"ion-padding-start"` class to align the borders of the counter inputs with the borders of another form element that is inside an `ion-item`.
+Inputs with a counter add a border between the input and the counter, therefore they should not be placed inside of an `ion-item` which adds an additional border under the item.
+The `ion-padding-start` class can be added to align the counter inputs with inputs inside of items.

 import CounterAlignment from '@site/static/usage/v7/input/counter-alignment/index.md';